chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ### Annotation Codes
 Insert these special codes at the __beginning__ of an annotation to invoke special actions on that annotation.
 Annotation Codes do not apply to Strikethroughs.
 (You can run the Alfred command `acode` to quickly display a cheat sheet showing all the following information.)

-- `+`: Merge with previous highlight/underline and puts a "(…)" in between.
+- `+`: Merge this highlight/underline with the previous highlight/underline.
+	- Both annotations on the same page: will put a "(…)" in between them.
+This is useful to leave out certain parts of text.
 Used for jumping sections on the same page.
-If used across pages, both pages will be included in the citation, and the "(…)" will be omitted, assuming the continuation of a of across page borders.
+	- The second annotation is on the following page: Assuming a continuation of a highlight/underline across page borders, this will not insert a "(…)".
+However, both pages will be inserted in the Pandoc citation, e.g. `[Grieser2020, p.
+14-15]`.
 - `? foo` __(free comments)__: Turns "foo" into a [Question Callout](https://help.obsidian.md/How+to/Use+callouts)  (`> ![QUESTION]`) and move up.
 (Callouts are Obsidian-specific Syntax).
 - `##`: Turns highlighted/underlined text into a __heading__ that is added at that location.
 The number of `#` determines the heading level.
 If the annotation is a free comment, the text following the `#` is used as heading instead (Space after `#` required).
 - `---` __(free comments)__: Inserts a markdown __hr__ (`---`) and removes the annotation.